jotaftm/comunica-dev/README.md

     [ BASE URL: https://comunica-dev-api.herokuapp.com/api ]
 #
 ## Install
+After cloning the project and accessing the directory, create and start your virtual environment:
+    python -m venv venv --upgrade-deps
+    source venv/bin/activate

-To init the aplication run those commands in your terminal
+To init the aplication run those commands in your terminal and after that start your virtual enviroment:

     pip install -r requirements.txt
 ##